microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 You can leave this running and you will see the `FailoverDriver` halting a `Navigator` instance at random times.
 Each halted machine is terminated and discarded, then a new `Navigator` instance is started.
-Each new `Navigator` instance figures out the exact state it should continue from, and you see that serving continues without incident.
+Each new `Navigator` instance figures out the exact state it should continue from, and you see that the `Robot` continues without incident.

 You can now use `coyote test` to test the code and see if any bugs can be found.
 From the `CoyoteSamples` folder enter this command: